ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - Must bring people on board to the decision making process
 - Decider must have credibility
 - Understand (and address) the emotion of the people who are listening to you
-- Credibility: know your subject matter, say “we”, instead of “I”; demonstrate expertise and humility
+- Credibility: know your subject matter, say "we", instead of "I"; demonstrate expertise and humility
 - Logic: show your work;share how you got to it
 - Execute
 - Minimize collaboration tax